 By becoming a member of the Columbus Coalition for the Homeless you will be helping to advocate for those who are among the most vulnerable in our society.
 Also, becoming a member will allow you to educate yourself about the problem of homelessness and make informed decisions about how you will combat this injustice.
-Please fill out the following and send an envelope to the address listed with a check for the appropriate amount of dues.
+Please contact the Coalition to join.

 Everyone is invited to attend the membership meetings on the first Wednesday of every month at 9:00 am.